MISS EMILY D.

 Miss Christie hails from Lincoln and attended the University of Nebraska, where she earned a Bachelor’s degree in Middle Level Education with endorsements in Mathematics and Spanish.
 She is a certified Montessori teacher through the American Montessori Society and has experience teaching in the Omaha Public Schools District.

 At the Montessori School for Young Children, Miss Christie has served in various capacities, including as a parent, board member, and teacher.
+She has been a valued member of the MSYC community for over 22 years, bringing a deep sense of commitment and continuity to her work.
 She is passionate about engaging with children and families, and she thrives on helping children develop their independence, coordination, and confidence within the Montessori environment.
 Her goal is to inspire a lifelong love of exploration and learning in her students.

 For Miss Christie, MSYC has become a second family, and she hopes that others will find the same enriching experience for their own children and families.